mmis1000/flat-js/README.md

 ## Motivation

-1. Learn how javascript internally works, and evaluate I did not learn it wrongly
+1. Learn how javascript internally works, and evaluate whether did I learn it correctly.
 2. Bypass the csp `eval` restriction with minimal size overhead.
 3. Obfuscate codes across all functions for obfuscation purpose